What security does WebRTC have? #

 HELLO was the input, but you can confirm that

-HELLO would be a match.
+HELLO would be a match to the hash digest.

 Public/Private Key Cryptography #